top of page

 Ambrose Dudley Tomb Effigy, Beauchamp Chapel, St Mary's Church, Warwick © The Dudley Women

 Just over a year later, on 21 February 1590, Robert's older brother, Ambrose died at Bedford House on the Strand, London; he likely died from gangrene, which developed 10 days following the amputation of one of his legs, a consequence of a 30 year old war injury, having been shot in the leg during his time serving in France (Weir, 1996; Tallis, 2017).
 The brothers, incredibly close in life were reunited in death; he had been described in Robert's will as being "as dear an affection as ever brother bore".
 Ambrose's body was moved up to Warwick, and he was interred in the same chapel in another extravagant funeral on 09 April 1590.
-Ambrose's widow, Anne Russell, Countess of Warwick, commissioned an elaborate tomb, which has been attributed to the 'Cure Workshop' in Southwark; his monument also reflected his heritage (including to his Beauchamp ancestors), and his three marriages.
+Ambrose's widow, Anne Russell, Countess of Warwick, commissioned an elaborate tomb, which has been attributed to the 'Cure Workshop' in Southwark; his monument also reflected his heritage (including his Beauchamp ancestors), and his three marriages.
 Ambrose's tomb continues to sit parallel to Robert's tomb today in the Beauchamp Chapel (Clark, 2023).

 Beauchamp Chapel, St Mary's Church, Warwick © St Mary's Church, Warwick